Teach

 Our primary Explorer programme has flexibility for lessons to fit within specific subjects, themes and topics, as part of a project or as part of the more general Health and Wellbeing curriculum.

-Those lessons specifically aimed at supporting the transition to secondary school process, can form part of the wider transition programme with delivery in both the primary and secondary school settings, as the individual school / cluster see most suitable. - Are the lessons inclusive for all levels and abilities?Our lessons and resources are accessed via our accessible digital learning platform.
-The lessons are interactive and engaging and pitched to inspire thought and challenge the pupils without being too difficult for the tasks to be completed.
-Whilst there are digital tasks to complete, there are also offline tasks such as pair and class discussions.
+Those lessons specifically aimed at supporting the transition to secondary school process, can form part of the wider transition programme with delivery in both the primary and secondary school settings, as the individual school / cluster see most suitable. - Are the lessons inclusive for all levels and abilities?Our lessons and resources are accessed via our Web App.
+The lessons are interactive and engaging and pitched to inspire thought and challenge the pupils appropriately through the use of accessible language and visuals.
+Resources can be completed as printed worksheets or through software including OneNote.
 The lessons are classroom facilitated and designed to be teacher-led.
-Gen+ uses a blended learning model - not solely e-learning.

 - Is the programme open to both local authority and private schools?Both state-funded and independent schools can deliver the programme.
-The only requirements are access to ICT devices for the allotted lesson time plus enthusiasm for skills and personal development in your pupils!
+The only requirements are enthusiasm for skills and personal development in your pupils!

-- Can my primary school get involved if our associated/linked high school is not running the programme?At present, we are only able to consider partnering with primary schools associated with secondary schools who are taking part in the pilot.
+- Can my primary school get involved if our associated/linked high school is not running the programme?Of course!

 - How can my school get involved?You can find out more by contacting us here.